johannesholmberg/archive.holmberg.io/notebook/_posts/2015-07-28-establishing-my-daily-routine.md

   - /article/establishing-my-daily-routine/
 ---

-<p class='intro' markdown='1'>**Let’s face it**.
+Let’s face it.
 Managing time is quite hard.
 Especially when I don’t have people around who expect me to show up at certain hours.
 When I started working independently I wanted to learn the best way for me personally to manage my time.
 Some months ago I sketched out a rough utopian schedule the way I thought might work best for me.
-Just to see if I could stick with it.</p>
+Just to see if I could stick with it.

 Waking up early has definitely been the hardest part, but also the most rewarding.
-To help me with this, I bought the [UP24](http://holmberg.io/journal/getting-up/) to aquire some data about my sleep and then adjust it over time.
+To help me with this, I bought the [UP24]({{ site.url }}/notebook/getting-up/) to aquire some data about my sleep and then adjust it over time.
 It’s been a couple of iterations to get there but now I think I have a pretty solid and well-balanced daily routine.

 ## The Routine

 ### 06:00 AM
 Feeling a gentle buzz on my wrist.
-My [UP24 bracelet](http://holmberg.io/journal/getting-up/) wants me to get up.
+My [UP24 bracelet]({{ site.url }}/notebook/getting-up/) wants me to get up.
 In the beginning it was hard to get up by this time so I used a little trick I learned from [Jeff Finley](https://twitter.com/jeff_finley).
 First step is always the most crucial.
 So every evening before I go to bed, I put a glass of water on the drawer at the other side of the bedroom.
 When I open my groggy eyes and want nothing but to stay cuddling under the warm sheets, the only thing I have to do is to reach that glass and empty its contents.
 Nothing else.
 I can do that.
 After I finish drinking the water I’m awake and then I can take the next step.
 Totally fooling myself every day but hey, it works.

 ### 06:10 AM
 I’ve made a point of not checking any screens at this point.
 I don’t want to start the day in the wrong way.
 My only objective now is to get my things together so I can head out the door.